twentyOne2x/attnmarkets-docs/pages/mechanics/how-it-works-nontechnical.md

 ### A) One-off revenue advance

-- “Sell X% of the next N days / months of revenues for cash now.”
+- “Sell X% of the next N days / weeks of revenues for cash now.”

 This is good for:

 - shipping a release,
 - listings, campaigns, short bursts of hiring,
-- “bridge the next few months” type use-cases.
+- “bridge the next few weeks” type use-cases.

 ### B) Revenue-backed credit line